 - Love, J. et al., 2017.
 The addition of heat pump electricity load profiles to GB electricity demand: Evidence from a heat pump field trial.
 Applied Energy, 204, pp.332–342.
 Available at: http://dx.doi.org/10.1016/j.apenergy.2017.07.026.

 I contribute to learning and teaching activities:

-In my PhD I estimated current half-hourly GB domestic heat demand by creating a model based on half-hourly monitored gas demand from a sample of over 5000 homes.
+In my PhD I estimated the current half-hourly GB domestic heat demand by creating a model based on half-hourly monitored gas demand from a sample of over 5000 homes.
 I then predicted future GB domestic heat pump electricity demand, based on the model of existing heat demand and monitored data from around 700 homes with heat pumps.

-During the PhD I took a short puase and worked for Loughborough University analysing gas and temperature data from a field trial of zonal heating controls (known as DEFACTO) to investigate the effect of such controls on gas demand and internal temperatures.
+During the PhD I took a short pause and worked for Loughborough University analysing gas and temperature data from a field trial of zonal heating controls (known as DEFACTO) to investigate the effect of such controls on gas demand and internal temperatures.

-In my MRes course on energy demand (at Loughborough University) I developed a model of surface temperatures on artificial sports pitches to predict overheating, and verified this using monitored data.
+In my MRes course on energy demand (at Loughborough University) I developed a model of surface temperatures on artificial sports pitches to predict overheating and verified this using monitored data.